Grimms' Fairy Tales: Origin

-Jacob and Wilhelm Grimm were two of 10 children from Dorothea (née Zimmer) and Philipp Wilhelm Grimm.
+Jacob and Wilhelm Grimm were two of ten children from Dorothea (née Zimmer) and Philipp Wilhelm Grimm.
 Philipp was a highly regarded district magistrate in Steinau an der Straße, about 50 km from Hanau.
 Jacob and Wilhelm were sent to school for a classical education once they were of age, while their father was working.
 They were very hard-working pupils throughout their education.
 They followed in their father's footsteps and started to pursue a degree in law, and German history.
-However, in 1796, their father died at the age of 44 from pneumonia.
+In 1796, their father died at the age of 44 from pneumonia.
 This was a tragic time for the Grimms because the family lost all financial support and relied on their aunt, Henriette Zimmer, and grandfather, Johann Hermann Zimmer.
 At the age of 11, Jacob was compelled to be head of the household and provide for his family.
 After downsizing their home because of financial reasons, Henriette sent Jacob and Wilhelm to study at the prestigious high school, Lyzeum, in Kassel.
 In school, their grandfather wrote to them saying that because of their current situation, they needed to apply themselves industriously to secure their future welfare.

 Shortly after attending Lyzeum, their grandfather died and they were again left to themselves to support their family in the future.
 The two became intent on becoming the best students at Lyzeum, since they wanted to live up to their deceased father.
 They studied more than twelve hours a day and established similar work habits.
 They also shared the same bed and room at school.
 After four years of rigorous schooling, Jacob graduated head of his class in 1802.
 Wilhelm contracted asthma and scarlet fever, which delayed his graduation by one year although he was also head of his class.
 Both were given special dispensations for studying law at the University of Marburg.
 They particularly needed this dispensation because their social standing at the time was not high enough to have normal admittance.
 University of Marburg was a small, 200-person university where most students were more interested in activities other than schooling.
 Most of the students received stipends even though they were the richest in the state.
-The Grimms did not receive any stipends because of their social standing; however, they were not upset by it since it kept the distractions away.
+The Grimms received no stipends because of their social standing but were content since this kept the distractions away.